Phalynx/WoT-Dossier-Cache-to-JSON/README.md

-World of Tanks Dossier Cache to JSON v8.8
+World of Tanks Dossier Cache to JSON
 ==============================================================
+Version v8.9

 # About Author
 * Marius Czyz aka Phalynx